sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 1: Getting Around/Fundamentals 1: Getting Around.md

 <img src="assets/scheduling1.png" width="400"/>

 You are able to customize several areas of this operation.
 Feel free to try it as the Sigma trial is a live system and will act on your instructions.
 Notice that you can get granular on which part of the Workbook is sent and what format to send.
-For Workbooks that have parameter driven data based on the user, you sent items can be run with data filtered for the recipient.
+If your workbook contains parameter-driven data based on the user, sent items will use filtered data based on the recipient.

 <img src="assets/scheduling2.png" width="800"/>